Close

 Chart created using data from Tarifica's Telecom Pricing Intelligence Platform

 Chile’s four mobile operators – Claro, Entel, Movistar, and WOM – were all competitively priced.
-The pricing disparity among Chile’s operators was narrower than most of the other countries studied, with Chile’s cheapest provider (Movistar) costing only an average of 17% more than its most expensive provider (Entel).
+The pricing disparity among Chile’s operators was narrower than most of the other countries studied, with Chile’s costliest provider (Entel) offering rates that are just 17% more than its cheapest provider (Movistar).

 After Chile, Peru and Brazil were close for second place – with an average rank of 2.83 and 3.00 respectively.
 Peru generally was competitive across all user types but performed particularly well for high data users – finishing second in the 20GB and 50GB profiles.
 Brazil was almost the mirror image of this, with only Chile offering less expensive rates for the 1GB, 2GB, and 5GB profiles, but then its prices became significantly more expensive for the higher data profiles.